bryanpgalligan/FishTrapsFoodSec/README.md

 ## Instructions

 R scripts should be run in numeric order, beginning with `01_CleanData_FishTrapsFoodSec.R`.
-Each script has two corresponding folders in the repository, one called "temp" and one called "out."
-The "temp" folder contains temporary output files that are not needed for further analysis or reference.
-The "out" folder contains output files that will be used by subsequent scripts, kept for future reference, or formatted as data tables for publication.
+Each script has two corresponding folders in the repository, one called `temp` and one called `out`.
+The `temp` folder contains temporary output files that are not needed for further analysis or reference.
+The `out` folder contains output files that will be used by subsequent scripts, kept for future reference, or formatted as data tables for publication.

 ## Repository Files